 6. If you are using an online giving portal, a site that lets you donate to more than one charity, find out if the portal takes out a fee before sending the funds to the charity of your choice. check to see how long it will take the funds to reach your charity — often it can take 30 days or more.
 Ask about what happens to funds if they can't be sent to the charity of your choice.
 And find out if you can choose whether to share your contact information with the charity or other third parties.
 If it is hard to find out this information, the portal will not be in compliance with the FTC and you should go elsewhere to make your donation.

-7. If you donate via text message, make sure you keep a copy of your phone bill for proof of your donation.
-When you donate via text, the charity will not have a record of your donation.
-Make sure you review your bill to ensure you've been charged the correct amount.
+7. When you donate via text, the charity may not have a record of your donation, but you may be able to receive one from the company that facilitates your donation, like The Mobile Giving Foundation.
+Also, keep a copy of your phone bill for proof of your donation.
+And make sure you review your bill to ensure you've been charged the correct amount.